Throttling allows you to limit the number of hits to an API during a given period of time, typically in cases such as the following:

-- When an API is invoked, it first checks whether the request is allowed by API-level throttling limit.
-If the consumer has exceeded his/her maximum number of allowed API requests, the new request will be terminated.
+- When an API is invoked, it first checks whether the request is allowed by application-level throttling limit.
+If an application has exceeded its maximum number of allowed requests, the new request will be terminated.

-- If API-level limit is not exceeded, it then checks whether the request is allowed by application-level throttling limit.
+- If application-level limit is not exceeded, it then checks whether the request is allowed by resource-level throttling limit.
 If it has exceeded, the request will be terminated.

-- If application-level limit is not exceeded, it finally checks whether the request is allowed by resource-level throttling limit.
+- If resource-level limit is not exceeded, it finally checks whether the request is allowed by API-level throttling limit.
 If the limit is not exceeded, then the request will be granted.

 With capability to define throttling at three levels, the final request limit granted to a given user on a given API is ultimately defined by the consolidated output of all throttling tiers together.
 For example, lets say two users subscribed to an API using the Gold subscription, which allows 20 requests per minute.
 They both use the application App1 for this subscription, which again has a throttling tier set to 20 requests per minute.
 All resource level throttling tiers are unlimited.
 In this scenario, although both users are eligible for 20 requests per minute access to the API, each ideally has a limit of only 10 requests per minute.
 This is due to the application-level limitation of 20 requests per minute.